MetisGenetics/maven-saml2-auth/README.rst

 What does this plugin do?
 =========================
 This plugin allows the developer to configure a login page for a specific client and redirect the user to a SAML2 SSO authentication service.

+For Texas Children's Hospital:
-Once the user is logged in, completes Multi-Factor Authentication, and redirected back to the web application, the plugin will check if the user is already in the system.
-If not, the user will be created using Django's default UserModel, and then assigned to a new Lead Creator instance within Maven for the specific organization.
-If the user is in the system, the user will be authenticated and redirected to their dashboard in Maven.
+    Once the user is logged in, completes Multi-Factor Authentication, and is redirected back to the Maven web app, this plugin will check if the user is already in our system.
+If not, the user will be created using Django's default UserModel, and then assigned to a new Lead Creator instance within Maven for the TCH organization.
+After logging in, the user will be redirected to their dashboard in Maven.

+For Metis Genetics (Maven):
+    Once the user is logged in and is redirected back to the Maven web app, this plugin will check if the user is already in our system.
+If not, no user will be created and they will be redirected to our default error page.
+    After logging in, the user will be redirected to their dashboard in Maven.

 How to use?
 ===========
 #.
-Import the views module in your root urls.py
+Import the desired module in your root urls.py

     .. code-block:: python

-        import django_saml2_auth.views
+        import django_saml2_auth.maven, django_saml2_auth.tch

 #.
 Override the default login page in the root urls.py file, by adding these
    lines **BEFORE** any `urlpatterns`: